brainbot-com/es-nozzle/doc/command.rst

   `amqp-api-endpoint`.
 Use the same host as specified in amqp-url and use 55672 as port, like in

+.. code-block:: ini

+    [nozzle]
+    amqp-api-endpoint = http://localhost:55672

 `rmq-prefix`
   `rmq-prefix` can be used to specify the first name component of every object created in RabbitMQ.
 It can be used to separate multiple nozzle instances inside the same RabbitMQ virtual host.

-.. code-block:: ini

-    [nozzle]
-    amqp-api-endpoint = http://localhost:55672
+  The default value is `nozzle`.

 `es-url`
   `es-url` can be used to specify the HTTP location of one